Educational Requirements

 Fee Structure for Script Writing Courses in India

-The cost of pursuing a career in script writing can vary widely depending on the type of institution, course duration, and location.
-Here's a general overview of the fee structures:
+The cost of pursuing a career as a script writer in India can vary widely depending on the type of institution, course duration, and level of specialization.
+Here’s a detailed overview of the fee structures:

 -

-- FTII (Film and Television Institute of India): Courses at FTII are highly subsidized, with annual fees ranging from ₹30,000 to ₹70,000.
-However, admission is extremely competitive.
+- FTII (Film and Television Institute of India): Courses at FTII are highly subsidized.
+The annual fees for screenwriting courses typically range from INR 30,000 to INR 60,000.

-- SRFTI (Satyajit Ray Film and Television Institute): Similar to FTII, SRFTI offers affordable courses with annual fees between ₹40,000 and ₹80,000.
+- SRFTI (Satyajit Ray Film and Television Institute): Similar to FTII, SRFTI offers affordable courses with annual fees ranging from INR 40,000 to INR 70,000.

 -